AERIS Airway™

 of patients experience hypoxemia (FIO2 < 90%) under procedural sedation

-The majority of medical malpractive lawsuits involving sedation are due to respiratory events, specifically inadequate ventilation or oxygenation.
+quote The majority of medical malpractice lawsuits involving sedation are due to respiratory events, specifically inadequate ventilation or oxygenation. quote

 —ANESTHESIA PATIENT SAFETY FOUNDATION NEWSLETTER, JUNE 2019